Carol Harrison

 Therapeutic groups with children (Places to Be)

-I have a wide breadth of experience and safeguarding knowledge ranging from adult mental health services, GP practice, youth services, primary and high school settings, (altogether of over 15 years experience.)
-I have experience of developing and managing groups.
-I currently provide therapeutic counselling for young children (Therapeutic Play), adolescents and adults (Talking Therapy).
-I have consistently updated my knowledge extended my training for continued professional development.
+I have a wide breadth of experience ranging from adult mental health services, GP practice, youth services, primary and high school settings, (altogether of over 18 years experience.)
+I currently provide therapeutic counselling for children (Therapeutic Play - building confidence and self esteem), adolescents and adults (Talking Therapy and Journaling) I have consistently updated my knowledge, extended my training for continued professional development including regular updated safe guarding training.

 Other training include:

-Safeguarding (consistently updated), Domestic Violence, Autism/ ADHD Training Awareness, Child Exploitation, Sensory Awareness Training, WRAP (Prevent).
+Safeguarding (consistently updated), and mandatory training.
+Domestic Violence, Autism/ ADHD Training, Child Exploitation, Sensory Awareness Training, WRAP (Prevent), level 3 Social Care. counselling skills course level 3.

 Member organisations